johnmarco123/drawing_app/development.md

 + Added window resizing capability
 + Added fill bucket tool
 + Added a graph mode where lines will snap to the nearest corner
++ Added a full screen mode
++ Added a drop down/hide menu
++ Added a global stroke size so you don't have to keep selecting one when you switch off the freehand tool
++ Added a fill/nofill button for the ellipse shape
++ Added a text input feature

     # Bugs Fixed:
 + Made resizable line not add multiple dots unless clicked multiple times